Home Cheatsheet for Pandas to Polars

 df = df.with_columns(w = pl.lit(1))

-Copying a DataFrame in Pandas is expensive as it copies the underlying data.
-In Polars copying a DataFrame is cheap as it just creates a new reference to the underlying data.
+Creating a new DataFrame like this is cheap in Polars as it does not copy the underlying data, Polars just creates a new reference to the underlying data.

 Operation Pandas Polars